sanity-io/react-track-elements/README.md

 ## Gotcha: Render cascading and infinite render loops

-Since the `useReportedValues()`-hook triggers a re-render whenever it receives an updated value from a reporter this can easily lead to infinite render loops.
-In development, you will see React warn about this with a message saying something like _Error: Maximum update depth exceeded_
+Since the `useReportedValues()`-hook triggers a re-render whenever it receives an updated value from a reporter this can easily lead to infinite render loops.In development, you will see React warn about this with a message saying something like _Error: Maximum update depth exceeded_

 There's a couple of ways to prevent this from happening: